Dried Dates – meaning & use in Chinese cuisine

 In TCM, dates are traditionally always part of a formula – rarely used alone.
 This practice has a clear biological basis from a modern perspective:

 • Dates + Astragalus Root: The standard pairing in Cantonese healing soups.
 Astragalus strengthens Wei-Qi (immune defense), while dates nourish the blood and harmonize the stomach – a classic synergist.
-The sweet taste of dates mellow the slightly earthy tone of astragalus in the flavor profile.
+The sweet taste of dates mellows the slightly earthy tone of astragalus in the flavor profile.

 • Dates + Glehnia Root: Glehnia root cools and moistens the lungs (Yin tonic); dates harmonize the middle and prevent excessive cooling of the spleen by Yin herbs.
 A balanced pairing.